metalsmith/in-place/README.md

 ### `suppressNoFilesError`

 `metalsmith-in-place` throws [an error](#no-files-to-process) in metalsmith if it can’t find any files to process.
-[More info](https://github.com/metalsmith/metalsmith-in-place/pull/151).
 If you’re doing any kind of incremental builds via something like `metalsmith-watch`, this is problematic as you’re likely only rebuilding files that have changed.
-This flag allows you to suppress that error.
+This flag allows you to suppress that error ([more info](https://github.com/metalsmith/metalsmith-in-place/pull/151)).

 Note that if you have [debugging](#errors-and-debugging) turned on, you’ll see a message denoting when no files are present for processing.